Your Impact

 “I wanted to stay close so I can continue to be a part of my community and family.
 The affordability makes that possible.”

 Jazmin Romo (left) is a sophomore pursuing her degree in marketing.
-“Because of the scholarship I am able to study here and live in the dorm.
+“Because of the scholarship, I am able to study here and live in the dorm.
 It provides me an opportunity to really focus on school.”

 Frida Rodriguez (middle) is pursuing degrees in business and theatre.
-“This last quarter they really worked with me to help afford school.”
+“This last quarter, they really worked with me to help afford school.”

 Leslie Romo (right) is a sophomore pursuing her degree in business administration and marketing.
 “Bloch brings great opportunities.
 Brittany Bummer in Enactus has been very helpful.”

-Daisy Garcia Montoya is a senior pursuing her masters in public administration.
-“The scholarship alleviates my worry about financial aid and allows me to focus on school and work full time.
+Daisy Garcia Montoya is a senior pursuing her master’s in public administration.
+“The scholarship alleviates my worry about financial aid and allows me to focus on school and work full-time.
 I’ve felt seen.
 If I ask for help, I receive it.
 It’s a whole different support system.”

 Athletics

-Kansas City Athletics aims to provide a holistic experience for each student-athlete by challenging individuals to achieve their highest academic, athletic and personal aspirations.
+Kansas City Athletics aims to provide a holistic experience for each student-athlete by challenging individuals to achieve their highest academic, athletic, and personal aspirations.
 You help foster a culture of pride by promoting the values of service and diversity among our student-athletes, coaches, and staff.

-Learn more about the Roo Athletic Fund that ensures all UMKC student-athletes, across 16 sports have access to exceptional academic advising, sport performance training, and medical treatment to produce winning results on and off the playing field.
+Learn more about the Roo Athletic Fund that ensures all UMKC student-athletes, across 16 sports, have access to exceptional academic advising, sport performance training, and medical treatment to produce winning results on and off the playing field.

 “The cost of tuition made me hesitate to be a full time student, but the financial aid helped me stay on track for graduation and excel academically.”